-A different problem, related to the necessity of multiple data representation, is that although the specialists deal with the same information (platforms, risers, mooring systems, etc.) they usually have different data representations for those objects according to the needs of each activity, requiring some support for multi-resolution representation of the data.
-For example, in structural and naval engineering the models usually have dense polygonal meshes, with a few objects representing the outline of the artifacts, suitable for numerical analysis of static and dynamic stability studies.
-Those different data representation imposes two alternatives: either implements support for multi-resolution representation or improves rendering performance in order to deal with real data.
+A different problem, related to the need to represent multiple data, is that although specialists deal with the same information (platforms, risers, mooring systems, etc.) they usually have different data representations for those objects according to the needs of each activity.
+This requires support for multi-resolution representation of the data.
+For example, in structural and naval engineering the models usually have dense polygonal meshes, with a few objects representing the outline of the artifacts, suitable for numerical analyses of static and dynamic stability studies.
+The need for different data representation imposes one of two alternatives: either support for multi-resolution representation is implemented, or rendering performance is improved in order to deal with real data.
 The second approach relief the solution from conversions between models.